Portadown: Irish rebellion of 1641

 During the Irish Rebellion of 1641, Obins Castle was captured by a force of dispossessed Irish led by the McCanns, Magennises and O'Neills.
 In November 1641, Irish rebels—likely under the command of Toole McCann—killed about 100 captured British settlers by forcing them off the Bann bridge and shooting those who swam ashore.

-This became known as the "Portadown massacre" and was one of the worst atrocities of the rebellion.
-It fuelled revenge killings during the conflict that followed and was used to justify the Cromwellian conquest of Ireland.
-The Irish Confederate troops abandoned Obins Castle during the Cromwellian conquest, and Hamlet Obins (who had survived its capture) repossessed it in 1652.
-It was then passed to his son, Anthony Obins.
+This became known among British Protestants as the "Portadown massacre" and was one of the worst atrocities of the rebellion.
+It fuelled revenge killings by the English during the conflict that followed and was used to justify the Cromwellian conquest of Ireland.
+The Irish Confederate troops abandoned Obins Castle during the Cromwellian conquest.
+Hamlet Obins (who had survived its capture) repossessed it in 1652.
+It was later passed to his son, Anthony Obins.

 Industrialisation

-In 1741, Anthony Obins was involved with the development of the Newry Canal.
+In 1741, Anthony Obins was involved with development of the Newry Canal.
 He was succeeded by Michael Obins in 1750.
-It was he who set up a linen market in Portadown in 1762 and this laid the foundations of Portadown's major industry.
+The latter set up a linen market in Portadown in 1762, which laid the foundations of Portadown's major industry.

 Michael Obins died in 1798 and left a son, Michael Eyre Obins, to succeed him.
-In 1814, Eyre Obins took holy orders and sold the estate to the Sparrow family of Tandragee.
+In 1814, Eyre Obins took holy orders; he sold the estate to the Sparrow family of Tandragee.

 George Montagu, 6th Duke of Manchester (known as Viscount Mandeville) married Millicent Sparrow in 1822 and came into possession of the estate.
-This family's legacy to the town includes street names such as Montagu Street, Millicent Crescent and Mandeville Street, as well as buildings such as the Fergus Hall (formerly the Duke's School and Church Street PS), and the Carleton Home (the Duke's former townhouse, latterly a maternity hospital/nurses accommodation and now private apartments).
+This family's legacy in the town includes such street names as Montagu Street, Millicent Crescent and Mandeville Street, and buildings such as the Fergus Hall (formerly the Duke's School and Church Street PS), and the Carleton Home.
+(Formerly the Duke's townhouse, this was later used as a maternity hospital/nurses accommodation.
+It has since been adapted as private apartments).

-The Blacker family, descended from Danes who entered Ireland in the 9th century, founded an estate at Carrick, on the Portadown–Gilford road.
+The Blacker family, descended from Danes who had invaded and settled in Ireland in the 9th century, founded an estate at Carrick, on the Portadown–Gilford road.
 The land had been bought by Colonel Valentine Blacker from Sir Anthony Cope of Loughgall.
 It became known as Carrickblacker, and is now the site of Portadown Golf Club.
 One of the notables in the Blacker family, Colonel William Blacker, High Sheriff of Armagh, took part in the "Battle of the Diamond" and was a founding member of the Orange Order.

-This, and subsequent events like the setting up of a 'provisional' Grand Lodge in the town after the 'voluntary' dissolution of the Order in 1825, led to the town being known as 'The Orange Citadel' and was a center of sectarian strife for two centuries.
+This, and subsequent events such as the founding of a 'provisional' Grand Lodge in the town after the 'voluntary' dissolution of the Order in 1825, led to the town being known as 'The Orange Citadel'.
+It was a center of sectarian strife for two centuries.
 Many of the Blacker family were soldiers or churchmen.
-The family estate was purchased in 1937 by Portadown Golf Club, who demolished Carrickblacker House in 1988 to make way for a new clubhouse.
+The family estate was purchased in 1937 by Portadown Golf Club.
+In 1988 the club demolished Carrickblacker House to make way for a new clubhouse.